 Approximately eight million tourists visit Brighton each year.
 A large number of these will head straight for Brighton Pier, arguably the town’s best-known landmark.
-Classic fairground rides including bumper cars and a helter-skelter are situated at the end of the pier, as well as a games arcade for family fun on rainy days.
+Classic fairground rides including bumper cars and a helter-skelter are situated at the end of the pier, as well as a games arcade for family fun on rainy and sunny days.

 Sea Life Brighton is another tourist favourite.
 Devised by the same engineer who built the city’s now-defunct West Pier, the aquarium first opened to the public in August of 1872.
 Today the aquarium brings ocean enthusiasts young and old face to face with sharks and stingrays and a variety of other marine life.